last updated 5 February 2012

 LINK

-The marriage to Indiana also produced two surviving daughters - Harriet Amelia (to be Young) and Jane Catherine Theophilia (to be Beaver - see below).
+The marriage to Indiana also produced two surviving daughters - Harriet Amelia (to be Young) and Jane Catherine Theophilia (to be Beaver) who interestingly both married much older men - see below.

 1827 East India Register